โš ๏ธ

 Select countries and enter annual tonnes by material

 โš ๏ธ Planning estimates only, not for compliance reporting.
 Rates are verified base fees from PRO schedules; eco-modulation (ยฑ10โ€“100%) excluded.
 Netherlands: Rigid Recyclable and Rigid Hard-to-Recycle show the same base rate, Verpact differentiates recyclability through eco-mod, not the base fee.
 Italy plastic rates from CONAI 9-band Corepla system.
-Germany and Belgium: compliance rates not public.
+Germany: compliance rates not public.
+Spain uses Ecoembes household rates; industrial and commercial packaging goes to Envalora and is materially cheaper.
+Spanish glass is managed by Ecovidrio and carries a weight factor plus a unit factor; only the weight factor is shown here.
 France: CITEO 2026 official weight-based rates (the per-unit component is excluded here; use the Per-SKU Estimator to include it).
 CZ rates converted at 25.3 CZK/EUR; SE at 10.9 SEK/EUR.
-Sweden rates are exceptionally high due to mandatory kerbside expansion.
+Sweden rates are among the EU's highest; NPA cut 2026 fees as the property-near (kerbside) collection rollout ran slower than planned, with increases due again Jan 2027.

 ๐Ÿ“‹ Rate Data Sources & Coverage

-13 countries with confirmed or indicative primary-source rates.
-2 countries (DE, BE) do not publish compliance rates publicly.
-Italy (CONAI) and Netherlands (Verpact): plastic sub-categories confirmed from primary PRO sources.
-All other countries: rigid/flex sub-split estimated from published recyclable/non-recyclable rates.
+14 countries with confirmed or indicative primary-source rates.
+1 country (Germany) does not publish compliance rates publicly.
+Italy (CONAI), Netherlands (Verpact), and Belgium (Fost Plus): plastic sub-categories from primary per-format rates.
+Other countries: rigid/flex sub-split estimated from published recyclable/non-recyclable rates.

 CountryPRO / SourceYearConfidenceNotes